hpc-maths/samurai/README.md

 - With mamba or conda

-    First, you need to create the environment with all the dependencies installed
+    First, you need to create the environment with all the dependencies installed, run

     ```bash
     mamba env create --file conda/environment.yml
+    ```
+    for sequential computation, or
+    ```bash
+    mamba env create --file conda/mpi-environment.yml
+    ```
+    for parallel computation.
+Then
+    ```bash
     mamba activate samurai-env
     ```